Office Action Responses

-An innovation or creation created by the authentic inventor that is a patentable subject matter, non-obvious, distinct, and capable of industrial application is given a patent, which is an IPR (Intellectual Property Right) and that is solely issued to the inventor following the patent registration.
+An innovation or creation created by an authentic inventor that is a patentable subject matter, non-obvious, distinct, and capable of industrial application is given a patent, which is an IPR (Intellectual Property Right) and that is solely issued to the inventor following the patent registration.

 A patent cannot be granted simply by filing.
 There is a very slim probability that a patent will be issued right immediately, even after the greatest possible writing and filing.
 After a patent application is submitted, a patent examiner looks for previous work that may conflict with the invention and other flaws in the filing paperwork before rejecting it.
 In an Office Action Response, it is the applicant’s job to persuade the examiner using justifications or by making the required changes to the patent claims.